tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 	}
 ```

-Thsi will create three JOptionPanes; the first two will store the variables and the last will act on those variables.
+This will create three JOptionPanes; the first two will store the variables and the last will act on those variables.
 This particular piece of code outputs the following:

 ![Three JOptionPanes](https://github.com/HashanP/cadmus/raw/master/src/Images/JOptionPanes.png)